Heathcote

 Heathcote lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch used ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, VIC State Government's Regional/LGA projections released in 2023 were used with adjustments made through weighted aggregation from LGA to SA2 levels.
-Growth rates by age group from these aggregations were applied across all areas for the years 2032 to 2041.
-By 2041, Heathcote's population is projected to increase significantly in line with other non-metropolitan areas, with an expected growth of 1,803 persons, representing a total gain of 28.1% over the 17-year period.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted via weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+According to these projections, Heathcote is forecasted to have a significant population increase in the top quartile of Australia's non-metropolitan areas, with an expected growth of 1,803 persons by 2041, recording a total gain of 28.3% over the 17 years.

 Frequently Asked Questions - Population